nonceis a randomly generated token that should be used only one time.

 The important things to remember for nonces with respect to (CSP) is that we only use our nonce once (for one request), and they should be so random that no one could guess it.

 nonce is one of the easiest ways to allow the execution of inline scripts in a Content Security Policy (CSP).
 Here's how one might use it with the CSP

 NOTE: We are using the phrase: r@nd0m to denote a random value.
 You should use a cryptographically secure random token generator to generate a nonce value.
 The random nonce value should only be used for a single HTTP request.

 <script> tag to execute by adding our random nonce value in the

 nonce source list directive was added to CSP Level 2.
 This means that support has existed since 2015 in Chrome and Firefox, Safari 10+ or Edge 15+.

-It is not supported at all in Internet Explorer, you need to use the Edge browser instead.
+Nonces are not supported at all in Internet Explorer, you need to use the Edge browser for nonce support instead.